Julabob/OverTheWire/Bandit/Level_2_to_3.md

 That lists all the files.
 ![Image](https://github.com/user-attachments/assets/9d8b5770-bc24-4203-ba83-2d950d66ca9a)

 What I did then was type cat, then type a few characters of the file name.
 I typed *spa* and then clicked on *Tab*.
-Clicking on Tab will autofill the command.
+Clicking on Tab will autofill the rest of the command.
 This is the way I solved this challenge.

 ```bash
 cat spa (then clicked Tab)